Gregg Wallace’s ‘jaw-dropping’ comment that made Melanie Sykes quit TV

 Since news broke of the scandal, several stars to have appeared on Celebrity MasterChef, including former Newsnight host Kirsty Wark and Geordie Shore’s Charlotte Crosby, have hit out at the host for alleged remarks they heard when they were filming episodes – and Katy Brand addressed being subjected to a “crass” comment made by the former host.

-Sykes spoke out against Wallace in her autobiography Illuminated, which was published in 2023 – one year before the investigation into Wallace was announced last month.
+Sykes spoke out against her time on Celebrity MasterChef in her autobiography Illuminated, which was published in 2023 – one year before the investigation into Wallace was announced last month.

 The TV personality, who once hosted a daytime show with Des O’Connor, said the remark stemmed from “ignorance and disrespect with an extra helping of arrogance”.